Discover the Vibrant Tales of the Sea at the Wellington Maritime Museum

 Wahine Theatre A film recounting the tragic 1968 Wahine disaster.

-Ngā Hau A time machine that blends film with installation art.
+Ngā Hau A time machine blending film with installation art.

 Educational Impact on the Community